 A passionate photographer from a young age, Sean Sliney relocated to Boston in 2001, which ignited a new interest in street photography.
 Transitioning to digital in 2007 only strengthened that interest, and drove him to grow his own photography skills and development.Now after studying many books, lectures, three Steve Simon workshops, and a lot of work, he has been able to start shooting portraits professionally, and continues to shoot street in Boston, and around the world.
 Recently, he has begun teaching intro to photography classes and workshops, fulfilling a lifelong ambition to teach and give back.

-If notification of cancellation is made before March 30, 2020, we will refund your deposit, minus $200 cancellation fee.
-If notification of cancellation is made after March 30, 2020 and we can fill your spot; you get your money back minus the $200 cancellation fee.
-If you cancel after March 30, 2020 and your spot remains unfilled, we must retain all fees paid.
+If notification of cancellation is made before March 30, 2022, we will refund your deposit.
+If notification of cancellation is made after March 30, 2022 and we can fill your spot; you get your money back minus the $200 cancellation fee.
+If you cancel after March 30, 2022 and your spot remains unfilled, we must retain all fees paid.

 The Passionate Photographer Inc. and Photo Educate are not responsible for cancellations due to medical emergencies or unforeseen circumstances.
 Please insure that these last-minute emergencies are covered by your travel insurance policy.

 What to Bring: